 Despite all this good news about TPMS, there is a downside: they can and do stop working.
 We’ll look at the causes and solutions in Part Two of this post.
 In the meantime, we recommend that even if you have a TPMS fitted, you should still carry out manual checks.

 BK Tyres offers a complete tyre-fitting service — and that includes checking and/or replacing your Tyre Pressure Monitoring System.
-Our fully mobile service covers Oxfordshire, Buckinghamshire or Berkshire, so we can sort out your TPMS at work, at home or at another location convenient to you.
+Our fully mobile service covers all of South Oxfordshire, so we can sort out your TPMS at work, at home or at another location convenient to you.
 Contact us today.